All About Hair

 Alopecia areata is a condition that causes hair loss in round patches on the scalp and body.
 Alopecia is the medical term for baldness.
 With alopecia areata, missing hair often grows back approximately 6 months to 1 year later.
 Less than 5% of people lose all the hair on their head and body.
 Complete baldness of the scalp is called alopecia totalis.
 This type of hair loss is not contagious.
 What causes alopecia areata?
 It is an autoimmune condition in which the immune system attacks and destroys hair follicles.
 Hair loss due to alopecia areata tends to come on suddenly.

-The condition may be treated with steroids, anti-inflammatory drugs, or immunosuppressive medications.
+Alopecia areata treatment may include steroids, anti-inflammatory drugs, or immunosuppressive medications.
 People with alopecia areata suffer from more allergies, asthma, and autoimmune conditions compared to those who do not have the condition.
 Minoxidil (Rogaine) for hair loss in women is one option for treatment.

 Ringworm and Hair Loss